merliot/hub/models/common/docs/install/rpi.md

 1. Click the download link to obtain the installer file for your device.

-2. Copy the installer file to your Raspberry Pi (if not already downloaded on Raspberry Pi).

-3. Make the installer executable:
+2. (Optional) Verify the MD5 checksum matches the UF2 file MD5 checksum.

     ```
+    $ md5sum installer
+    ```

+3. Copy the installer file to your Raspberry Pi (if not already downloaded on Raspberry Pi).

+4. Make the installer executable:

+    ```
     $ chmod +x installer
     ```

-4. Run the installer:
+5. Run the installer:

     ```
     $ sudo ./installer